cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 - [PublicationSpec](#postgresql-cnpg-io-v1-PublicationSpec)

-<p>PublicationReclaimPolicy describes a policy for end-of-life maintenance of Publications.</p>
+<p>PublicationReclaimPolicy defines a policy for end-of-life maintenance of Publications.</p>